knoffi/pokeBattleSim/README.md

 # pokeBattleSim

-Desctop application to let two teams of classical pokemon fight against each other.
+Application to let two teams of classical pokemon fight against each other.

 Backend: Java (Spring)
 Frontend: Typescript